SteelAlloy/deno-remove-forever/README.md

 ## ✨ Features

-Remove-forever is composed of two parts: a Node.js module with a straightforward API and a [command line interface](https://www.npmjs.com/package/secure-rm-cli) optimized to delete files on the fly.
+Remove-forever is composed of two parts: a deno module with a straightforward API and a command line interface optimized to delete files on the fly.

 * [Choose your standard]()